Operations Research and Computational Analytics

 Data-driven decision making informed by theory, algorithms, and computational methods to solve real-world problems.

-The Operation Research and Computational Analytics (ORCA) group is a team of academics within the Department of Engineering Science who specialise in data-driven decision making.
+The Operation Research and Computational Analytics (ORCA) group is a team of academics within the Department of Engineering Science and Biomedical Engineering who specialise in data-driven decision making.
 They utilise a variety of theory, algorithms, and computational methods to solve real-world problems with real-world data.

 Some of our research